 Top 10 Pre-Led Zeppelin Jimmy Page Songs

-Before Jimmy Page formed Led Zeppelin from the ashes of the Yardbirds, he was an in-demand session guitarist who played on songs by some of England's biggest stars, including Petula Clark, Marianne Faithfull, the Kinks, the Rolling Stones and the Who.
+Before Jimmy Page (born Jan.
+9, 1944) formed Led Zeppelin from the ashes of the Yardbirds, he was an in-demand session guitarist who played on songs by some of England’s biggest stars, including Petula Clark, Marianne Faithfull, the Kinks, the Rolling Stones and the Who.
 At times, his distinct style is barely discernible; at other times, it blasts through with speaker-rattling singularity.
-Tracks like 'Whole Lotta Love' and 'Heartbreaker' made him a guitar hero, but the cuts on our list of the Top 10 Pre-Zeppelin Jimmy Page Songs prepped him for greatness.
+Tracks like ‘Whole Lotta Love’ and ‘Heartbreaker’ made him a guitar hero, but the cuts on our list of the Top 10 Pre-Zeppelin Jimmy Page Songs prepped him for greatness.

 Rumors have persisted for years that Page played the searing guitar solo on the Kinks' breakthrough hit.
 But several people, including Page, have denied his involvement.
 But Page did play an acoustic 12-string guitar alongside the Kinks' Dave Davies on two songs from the band's self-titled debut album: 'I've Been Driving on Bald Mountain' and the rave-up 'I'm a Lover Not a Fighter.'